MikeDigitize/Animator-ES6/README.md

 ## Defining Transitions

-Defining single or multiple CSS transitions against an element or Nodelist within Animator is made quick and painless by the powerful <code>createTransition</code> method.
+Defining single or multiple CSS transitions against an element or Nodelist within Animator is made quick and painless by the <code>createTransition</code> method.
 See the [API guide](https://github.com/MikeDigitize/Animator-ES6/wiki) for an in depth description.

 ```javascript
 Animator.createTransition({